artis3n/personal-wiki-infra/README.md

 You can also retrieve this from your Tailscale admin panel.

 With that private IP address, follow [Tailscale's instructions][tailscale dns] to set up private or public DNS records pointing to your instance.
-I use the public DNS server for my domain and set redirections to the private 10.x Tailscale address.
+I use the public DNS server for my domain and set redirections to the private 10.x Tailscale address (`dig wiki.artis3nal.com`).

 Navigate to `http://instance-ip:4567/` to access your Gollum server.
-If you have configured your DNS records, you may also use `http://hostname/`.
+If you have configured your DNS records and set the `wiki_domain` variable appropriately, you may also use `http://hostname/`.
-If uou configured Let's encrypt, make sure you use `https://`. :smiley:
+If you configured Let's encrypt, make sure you use `https://`. :smiley:

 [awscli session manager plugin]: https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html
 [awscli v2]: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html